deepsquare-io/ClusterFactory/web/docs/getting-started/06-xcat-configuration.md

     rootimgdir=/install/netboot/rocky8.4/x86_64/compute
 ```

-Our rootfs is stored inside `/install/netboot/rocky8.4/x86_64/compute/rootimg`.
+Our root filesystem is stored inside `/install/netboot/rocky8.4/x86_64/compute/rootimg`.

-Create one postbootscript inside `/install/postscripts` called `git-configs-execute`, which basically git clone and execute scripts from a git repository.
+Create one post-boot script inside `/install/postscripts` called `git-configs-execute`, which `git clone` and executes scripts from a git repository.

 For example: